derolli1976/ChassisManager/README.md

 (iv) WcsCli -- This folder contains all source/related files for the framework that the Chassis Manager (CM) leverages to manage the rack level devices.
 Through this module, a CM provides the front end through the application interface (RESTful web API) for automated management and the command-line interface for manual management.
 It implements various commands required to manage all devices within the rack and to establish communication directly with the blade management system through a serial multiplexor.

-Please refer [Microsoft cloud server Chassis Manager specification] (provide link to the Spec.) for further details on these components.
+Please refer Microsoft cloud server Chassis Manager specification (will be available shortly) for further details on these components.

 ## Prerequisites